avishaykitron/DiagnosisProject/README.md

   ## Assumptions ##
    - Any input's component, have one argument . which means have one paramter in the linear combination.
    - The system without cycles.
-   - There are cases that the system not fully conected , due to the randomly behavior.
+   - There are cases that the system not fully conected , due to the random behavior.
-   - each component as one result and it the solution of the linear combination.
+   - each component has one result and it the solution of the linear combination.
    - output of component can be input for many other components.
+   - If a component is a SYSIN, it will have only one input (will be of he form a*x0+b) - this assumption doesn't limit the system options becease any desired system can be presented with additional "SYSIN"s of the form 1*x0+0.

   To generate new system you should run The File Program.java There are some parameters that define the system. you should insert the next properties.